 The exhaust system must be designed to prevent water ingress.
-If rain or condensation enters the exhaust system, this causes corrosion damage.
-If water reaches all the way into the engine, in the worst cases this can lead to bent connecting rods and the total destruction of the engine.
+If rain or condensation enters the engine, it will cause corrosion damage and, in the worst cases, liquid slugging.
+This could result in bent connecting rods and the total destruction of the engine.
+Equip long exhaust systems with a condensation separator.
+Position this as close to the engine as possible, but after the flexible connection.